What we do

 When Olivier was 18 years old, he went on a school trip to Spain where a pot of boiling hot milk fell on him.
 The local Red Cross took care of him – something Olivier never forgot.

-So far, Olivier has run 76 races and raised over $37,000 through sponsors, fundraising dinners, auctions, movie nights and many other events!
-He is hoping to raise $42,200 at the end of his 100th marathon in 2020.
+So far, Olivier has run 79 races and raised over $44,000 through sponsors, fundraising dinners, auctions, movie nights and many other events.
+He was initially hoping to raise $26,200 at the end of his 100th marathon in 2020, but so far Olivier has already increased his target three times.

 “I originally made my target $26,200, because 26.2 is the number of miles for a marathon.
-However, I have raised a lot more, so I have changed my target to $42,200 as 42.2 is equivalent in kilometres for a marathon,” says Olivier.
+However, I have raised a lot more, so I have changed my target to $42,200 as 42.2 is equivalent in kilometres to a marathon.
+But now, I have reached my new target again, so I have increased it to $50,000,” says Olivier.

-In April, Olivier will be racing the Marathon des Sables (‘The Marathon of the Sands’).
-This ultra-marathon will be the toughest one Olivier has ever done and is arguably the toughest in the world: 250km over six days in the Sahara desert, where temperatures can reach 50 degrees Celsius during the day, and drop down to 3 degrees at night.
+In April, Olivier ran the Marathon des Sables (‘The Marathon of the Sands’).
+This ultra-marathon is the toughest one Olivier has ever done and is arguably the toughest in the world: 250km over six days in the Sahara desert, where temperatures can reach 50 degrees Celsius during the day, and drop down to 3 degrees at night.